Commission & take-home pay

 What is the difference between a draw and a base salary?

-What is an "Accelerator" in sales?
+What is an accelerator in sales comp?

-Are commissions considered regular income or bonuses?
+Are commissions regular wages or bonuses for tax?

 Financial Estimation Note